Overnight Accommodations at the Whitefish Point Light Station

 Your own private room at the Light Station

-Relax in comfort in the adaptively restored 1923 Coast Guard Lifeboat Station Crews Quarters offering five themed rooms with queen size beds, private bath and TV, yet retain all the historic charm of a by-gone era.
+Relax in comfort in the adaptively restored 1923 Coast Guard Lifeboat Station Crews Quarters offering five themed rooms, private bath and TV, yet retain all the historic charm of a by-gone era.

 Gather in the kitchen or living area with fresh coffee and a continental breakfast with microwave available, or choose a video on Great Lakes history, from our stocked video library, to enjoy in the quiet privacy of your room.